-The first thing you'll see when you load up ThemeRoller is a slick looking splash screen, followed by a helpful Getting Started screen:
+The first thing you'll see when you load up ThemeRoller is a slick-looking splash screen.

-The Getting Started screen has some helpful tips so make sure to glance at it before clicking the Get Rolling button:
+Following the splash screen is a helpful "Getting Started" screen (the "Getting Started" screen has some helpful tips, so make sure to glance at it before clicking the Get Rolling button).

-After all of the splash screens are out of the way you'll be presented with the primary interface:
+After all of the splash screens are out of the way, you'll be presented with the primary interface:

-ThemeRoller is broken into four main areas: Preview, Color, Inspector and Tools.
+ThemeRoller is broken up into four main areas: Preview, Color, Inspector, and Tools.
 Each of these contains important functionality that we need to review.
 We'll start with the Preview section.